How to Use Intuitive Eating to Uncover Your Emotional Eating Triggers: 3 Tools

 Many of the people I’ve worked with have a history of using food to soothe, but what has compounded their shame around this behavior, is what they perceive to be their personal failure to be “good dieters.”
 They restrict in order to mitigate the effects of the eating (because we live in a culture that demonizes certain types of eating, certain foods, as well as bodies that don’t fit the “ideal”), and end up in a vicious cycle.

-For many of us, the act of eating combined with the serotonin release provided from the food itself, has been the one thing we learned to use to care for ourselves.
+Many of us learned to care for ourselves by eating, relying on both the act of eating and the serotonin release that food provides.
 From birth, food was a legitimate tool to soothe us!
-Food-- and the warmth, physical, and emotional connection that accompanied it by our caregivers-- provided us with comfort, satisfaction, and pleasure.
+Food– and the warmth, physical, and emotional connection that accompanied it by our caregivers– provided us with comfort, satisfaction, and pleasure.

 The Power of Intuitive Eating

 Intuitive eating offers a holistic approach to nourishing your body while strengthening your mind-body connection.
-By listening to your body's cues, you can develop a greater awareness around what drives your eating, including the reasons you might gravitate toward restrictive diets and food rules.
-Intuitive eating empowers you to make food choices based on what your body needs, fostering a healthy relationship with food and promoting overall well-being.
+By tuning into your body’s cues, you’ll understand what drives your eating, including the pull toward restrictive diets.
+Intuitive eating helps you honor your body’s needs, build a healthy food relationship, and support well-being.

-That being said, what intuitive eating doesn't acknowledge is the privilege that accompanies it.
-If you're reading this and you're food insecure, food availability is low, and the circumstances of your life don't allow for space to practice a mindful approach, your approach to food and eating can and will absolutely look different.
-I have colleagues who work with individuals who are hard pressed to find regular meals.
-Intuitive eating isn't something that will be appropriate for them.
+That being said, many people overlook the privilege that accompanies intuitive eating.
+If you’re food insecure and facing limited access, mindful eating may not be realistic.
+However, your approach to food remains valid.
+I have colleagues who support individuals struggling to find regular meals.
+Intuitive eating isn’t something that will be appropriate for them.

 Uncovering Your Emotional Eating Triggers